cocos/cocos-docs/en/cocos-service/agc-apm.md

 ### Verify whether the service is integrated successfully

-- Once the APM service is integrated, you can [publish to the Android platform](../publish/publish-native.md) without changing your code.
+- Once the APM service is integrated, you can [publish to the Android platform](./publish/publish-native.md) without changing your code.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

 - Login the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, open the project, go to **Quality -> APM**.
-If you can see new user information (usually displayed within 15 minutes), which means the integrate is successful.
+If you can see App Performance information (usually displayed within 15 minutes), which means the integrate is successful.

   ![](agc-apm/apm-console.jpg)

 ## Sample Project

-Developer can get a quick taste of the Analytics Kit with the sample project.
+Developer can get a quick taste of the APM service with the sample project.

-- Click on the **Sample** button in the Analytics Kit service panel, clone or download, and open the project in Cocos Creator.
+- Click on the **Sample** button in the APM service panel, clone or download, and open the project in Cocos Creator.

-- After enabling the Analytics Kit service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
-Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
-Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).
+- After enabling the APM service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
+Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](./publish/publish-huawei-agc.md).
+Below Creator v2.4.1 could [publish to the Android platform](./publish/publish-native.md).

 - Need to test on Huawei or Honor brand phones with HMS Core service installed.